-The Ojibwa (or Chippewa) were one of the largest native groups in Canada.
-They were part of the Algonquian language family and included the sub-groups Ottawa and Algonquin.
-The name means "people whose moccasins have puckered seams" although today they prefer to be called Anishinabe, meaning "person" or "first man."
+The Anishinaabe were one of the largest First Nations groups in Canada and still are to this day.
+They were part of the Algonquian language family and included the Ojibwa (also Chippewa), Ottawa (Odawa) and Algonquin.
+The name Ojibwa was given to the group by the European colonialists and means "people whose moccasins have puckered seams".
+Today we use the native name, Anishinaabe, which means "person" or "first man."
+The plural is Anishinaabeg.
 Their territory included the northern shores of Lake Huron and Lake Superior from Georgian Bay to the prairies.

 FOOD AND ECONOMY

 In winter small groups dispersed into the woods to hunt for moose, deer and bear.
 In spring and summer they came together in larger camps where they fished, gathered wild rice and berries and tapped maple trees for their syrup which was boiled down into sugar.
-Those who lived near the Huron developed some agriculture or traded with the Huron for their agricultural products.
+Those who lived near the Huron-Wendat developed some agriculture or traded with the Huron-Wendat for their agricultural products.

-In summer the Ojibwa travelled by birchbark canoe.
+In summer the Anishinaabe travelled by birchbark canoe.
 Its seams were sealed with spruce or pine gum.
 In winter they used snowshoes and toboggans.

 RELIGION AND FESTIVALS